While the exact cause of migraines is unknown, certain herbs are known to help

 With her foundation in Oriental medicine, her goal is to re-establish the body’s physiological equilibrium, its homeostasis state.
 She gave insight for this list of helpful herbal remedies.

 A tender, easy-to-grow annual herb, the healing effects of basil work as a muscle relaxant.
 Traditionally considered a warming herb which stimulates the body processes, a basil tonic has an analgesic effect that helps to relieve pain.

 2. Bay — Laurus nobilis

-Bay leaves, also known as sweet bay, were predominantly considered a culinary herb, but were also used by the Native Americans to treat headaches.
+Also known as sweet bay, Bay leaves were predominantly considered a culinary herb, but were also used by the Native Americans for headache relief.
 Bay laurel contains the natural anti-inflammatory chemical parthenolide (also found in feverfew).
 Leaves can be steeped in hot water for tea or used in the bath.
 The oil, diluted and in small amounts, can be applied topically to alleviate pain.

 3. Butterbur — Petasites hybridus

 This anti-inflammatory herb relaxes the blood vessels in the brain and as a natural beta-blocker encourages normal blood flow.
 Raw, unprocessed butterbur should not be used since it contains harmful properties.
 Only use the extract of the root, processed to remove toxicity.
 It most often comes in capsule form.

 Not just for cats!
 The flowering top of this member of the mint family is excellent for migraine relief.
 Taken in tea form, catnip is a mild sedative used in traditional herbology for hundreds of years.
 It has anti-inflammatory characteristics that help reduce stress and anxiety, often the cause of migraine headaches.
 The (diluted) essential oil or a leaf salve can be used topically on the temples.